johnbenedictyan/Craft-Cooking/notes.md

 ## Things that don't work
  1. URL_FOR to a folder that is not the static folder.
 [FIXED][look at 2 on funny things]
+ 2. Recipe Creator sql doesn't want me to define variables inside of the sql query.

 ## Things to think about

  1. Decide on whether to use text area or the button which adds a new step for the recipe procedure
+ 2. Get a featured post list where a sql query is set to return a list of the top 5 highest viewed recipes.
+Put those on the main page.

 # PROJECT LOGS:
 ## 4 May: